laconbass/lemmy/README.md

 ### Contributors

-The following people are helping to make of __Lemmy__ an essential tool for every [Express][4] developer:
+The following people are helping to make __Lemmy__ an essential tool for every [Express][4] developer:

 * [Javier Cicchelli][11]

-No matter how small or big your contribution to this project, you'll be added to this list by default.
+No matter how small or big your contribution to this project is, you'll be added to this list by default.

 ### Thanks

-__Lemmy__ relies on the invaluable contribution done by the Open Source community and, in particular, to certain individuals who have kick-started some of the greatest and useful tools ever created for developers:
+__Lemmy__ relies on the invaluable contribution done by the Open Source community and, in particular, the immense contribution of certain individuals who have kick-started some of the greatest and most useful tools ever created for developers:

 * Javascript by [Brendan Eich][15]
 * [Makefile][16] by Stuart Feldman